Specy/specy-app/client/src/posts/automatic-text-color-from-background.md

 # The CSS solution

-In modern CSS, there exists the `lch`, `hsl`, `rgb`,..., functions which allow you to specify a color in a different color space.
+In modern CSS, there exists the `lch`, `hsl`, `rgb`..., functions which allow you to specify a color in a different color space.
 Another cool thing it allows you to do, is to "parse" a color, and then use it's individual components to create a new color.

 For example the [lch](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/lch) CSS color function,